nariaki3551/flopt/docs/case_studies/number_partitioning.rst

     >>> s [1 -1 1 -1]

-We caught obtain the optimal solution.
+We succeeded to obtain the optimal solution.

 Solving using LP Search
 -----------------------

-To make sure we obtain the optimal solution, we can use LP Solver to convert problem after linearizing the problem.
+Flopt provides the powerful **problem linearize** mecanism, so if the defined problem can be linearized then we can use the LP solvers to obtain the optimal solution.
 First, we linearize the objective function and constraints by flopt.convert.linearize.
 To linearize the product of spin variables, flopt replace spin variables to binary variables and add slack variables and constrains.